rust-lang/cargo/src/doc/man/cargo-locate-project.md

 working directory.

 If the project happens to be a part of a workspace, the manifest of the project, rather than the workspace root, is output.
-This can be overriden by the `--workspace` flag.
+This can be overridden by the `--workspace` flag.
 The root workspace is found by traversing further upward or by using the field `package.workspace` after locating the manifest of a workspace member.